jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 While Darth Taxi-Cab tried to stop Uber in court and government lobbying, it didn't work.
 The people liked Uber too much.
 Once people use mass-collaboration, it's too practical to be stopped.
 It's something to keep in mind while you're reading this book.
 Our way of life will get better.
 Once we become player gods who realize their actions, even if just catching a lift, upgrades their civilization to the Internet Age.

-Also, notice how similar apps like Door Dash and Uber Eats help "the little guy" use open-source software to share resources once only open to big companies.
+Also, notice how similar apps like Door Dash, Uber Eats, Airbnb help "the little guy" use open-source software to share resources once only open to big companies.
 More apps like these will keep bringing on the era of mass-collaboration between the player gods of Main Street.

 With all this in mind, it's time meet the hero of Techvolution.
 The one who'll defeat evil Darth Blockbuster.